materialsguy/Saturation_isotropic_hardening/README.md

 By performing this criterion iteratively, the saturation of a Chaboche model can be determined.
 This algorithm is useful for defining the saturation of strain-controlled samples.
 It tracks the saturation of the maximal stresses, thereby enabling the extraction of the saturated strain range.

-This code is citeable via Zenodo
+This code is citable via Zenodo

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.12771375.svg)](https://doi.org/10.5281/zenodo.12771375)